suryajeetlondhe/flutter_interview_questions/README.md

 manages the setup, rendering, communication, and lifecycle between Android and Flutter.

 ---

-97) Can you describe how to implement 🌍internationalization in a flutter app?
+97.Can you describe how to implement 🌍internationalization in a flutter app?
+---
 🌍 What is Internationalization (i18n)?
     Internationalization allows your app to support multiple languages, so users around the world can use it in their native language.